The museum will be closed for renovation from 12 April 2024 to mid-2025. Education programs continue. Find out more

 Our permanent exhibition traces the history of the Holocaust.

+The Adelaide Holocaust Museum is a museum of history with a contemporary mission.
 We encourage critical thinking around themes that remain relevant to issues in contemporary society such as positive citizenship, hate-speak, antisemitism, racism, and acts of terror.

 Where to find us